-329.10 - MECHANICAL REPAIR
+317.10 - MECHANICAL REPAIR

-- 1) If the rider has broken down on the circuit, he is authorized to carry out a repair and to take again the race under condition of having been given no external aid. - 2) If the rider must carry out a repair in the zone of refueling he can be assisted by a mechanic.
-In this case he it is the rider or the mechanic who carries out repair. - 3) If the rider must carry out a repair in the starting zone, during the starting procedure it can be assisted by a mechanic.
+- 1) If the rider has broken down on the circuit, he/she is authorized to carry out a repair and to take again the race under condition of having been given no external aid. - 2) If the rider must carry out a repair in the zone of refueling he/she can be assisted by a mechanic.
+In this case, it is the rider or the mechanic who carries out repair. - If the rider must carry out a repair in the starting zone, during the starting procedure, he/she can be assisted by a mechanic.
 In this case it is the pilot or the mechanic who carries out repair.
 As soon as the departure is given, lays out it 15 minutes to repair its machine and to take the Departure.
-Passed this time he will be considered as withdrawal.
+Passed this time he/she will be considered as withdrawed.

-329.11 - CLOSED PIT
+317.11 - CLOSED PIT

-- 1) The pilot must put his aquabike in the closed pit at the latest 5 hours after his arrival.
-If a repair must be carried out he must do it during this time. - 2) The closed Pit will be open at the latest 60 minutes before put out of starting grid.
+- 1) The pilot must put his/her aquabike in the closed pit at the latest 5 hours after his/her arrival.
+If a repair must be carried out, he/she must do it during this time. - 2) The closed Pit will be open at the latest 60 minutes before put out of starting grid.
 During this period the access to the machine is free.

-329.12 - CHANGE OF AQUABIKE
+317.12 - CHANGE OF AQUABIKE